top of page

 Understanding Your PGx Test Results

 Decoding your test results can seem overwhelming, but it’s essential for understanding how your body metabolizes medications.
-Your results will include information on various drug-gene interactions that can influence the way you respond to specific medications.
+Your results will include information on various drug-gene interactions that can influence how you respond to specific medications.
 Don't worry if the terminology feels foreign; we break down these complex terms into relatable concepts to ensure you grasp their significance.

 In essence, your PGx test results serve as a personalized roadmap for medication management.
 They identify which drugs may work well for you and which ones might pose risks.
 This clarity is crucial for constructing a medication plan that aligns with your individual health needs.
 By taking the time to understand your results, you take an important step toward better health outcomes.